 Along with structural integrity and efficiency being key factors in the renovation, one of the goals of the St. Michael project is restoration with an eye to the beautiful designs and finishes that graced the church in the past.

 John Canning of John Canning & Co., www.johncanning co.com, a family-owned business based in Cheshire, CT, is an expert in architectural and historically-faithful decorative finishes for building restoration and period interiors.
-John visited St. Michael’s to begin investigation into the interior colors and decorations of the church.
-He believes that what he uncovered on the walls is the original decoration for the church, and he will be able to help the parish incorporate these designs into the renovated church!
+John visited St. Michael’s to investigate the interior colors and decorations of the church.
+He believes that what he uncovered on the walls is the original decoration for the church.

 RESTORATION OF STAINED GLASS WINDOWS

-St. Michael’s historic stained glass windows have been carefully packed and sent to Bovard Studio, www.bovardstudios.com, a restoration studio in Iowa!
-The windows will be set in new aluminum thermal barrier frames which are designed to hold both the stained glass and energy-efficient insulated glass.
-Each window will have a ventilation system designed specially for the conservation of the stained glass.
+St. Michael’s historic stained glass windows have been carefully and beautifully restored by Bovard Studio, www.bovardstudios.com, a restoration studio in Iowa.
+The windows have been set in new aluminum thermal barrier frames which are designed to hold both the stained glass and energy-efficient insulated glass.
+Each window has a ventilation system designed specially for the conservation of the stained glass.